bottkars/vmxtoolkit/README.OSX.md

 this will set the $Global:vmxdir to /Users/bottk/labbuildr.osx
 when running Get-VMX without parameter, i will use this Directory as Base Search path for VM´s.

+##progress
-a list of tested Command is checked in [Issue 8](https://github.com/bottkars/vmxtoolkit/issues/8)
+* a list of tested Command is checked in [Issue 8](https://github.com/bottkars/vmxtoolkit/issues/8)
-a list of OS relevant changes can be found here [Issue 9](https://github.com/bottkars/vmxtoolkit/issues/9)
+* a list of OS relevant changes can be found here [Issue 9](https://github.com/bottkars/vmxtoolkit/issues/9)